dotnet/csharplang/proposals/csharp-9.0/records.md

 A warning is produced if a parameter of the primary constructor is not read.

+An error is produced if the parameter list has a single parameter and its type is the record type.

 Expression variables declared in the `argument_list` are in scope within the `argument_list`.
 The same shadowing rules as within an argument list of a regular constructor initializer apply.